Ultrasound-Guided Sclerotherapy (USGS)

 Side Effects of Ultrasound-Guided Sclerotherapy (USGS)

 After treatment, some patients may experience side effects.
 When treating larger veins, they may become lumpy or hard.
 This will clear up several months after treatment.
 At the injection areas the skin may become red, bruised or raised, but this will go away in a few days.
 Tiny vessels can temporarily develop at the injection sites.
 Fortunately, this will go away in a few months and rarely requires further treatment.
 Patients sometimes have an allergic reaction, but they are rarely life threatening.

 Severe Side Effects of USGS

 Severe symptoms include swelling or red streaks close to the groin.
 Sudden swollen leg or ulcers forming near injection site.
-If any of these occur, contact Vincent Vein Center immediately.
+If any of these rare complications occur, contact Vincent Vein Center immediately.